hackforla/peopledepot/CONTRIBUTING.md

 docker-compose -v
 ```

-The recommended installation method for your operating system can be found [here](https://docs.docker.com/install/). <strong><em>Feel free to reach out in the [Hack for LA Slack channel](https://hackforla.slack.com/messages/people-depot/) if you have trouble installing docker on your system</em></strong>
+The recommended installation method for your operating system can be found [here](https://docs.docker.com/install/).

+!!! tip "Feel free to reach out in the [Hack for LA Slack channel](https://hackforla.slack.com/messages/people-depot/) if you have trouble installing docker on your system"

 More on using Docker and the concepts of containerization: